Advanced-computer-lab-2024/wingGo/README.md

 ### Advertiser Functions
 - Create, view, edit, or delete an activity by specifying its date, time, location, price, category, tags, special discounts, and whether booking is open.
-- View a list of all activities, itineraries, museums, and historical sites I have created.
+- View a list of all activities I have created.
 - View a sales report that shows the total revenue generated.
 - Filter the sales report by activity, itinerary, date, or month.
 - View a report showing the total number of tourists who used my itinerary or participated in my activity.